Press Freedom, Murder, and American Foreign Policy

 Point / Counterpoint

-Is it the responsibility of the United States and international institutions to enforce Free Speech abroad?
-The incidents above, along with the arguments below, illuminate some of the fundamental tensions related to Free Speech abroad and foreign policy-related Free Speech conflicts in the United States.
+Is it the responsibility of the United States and international institutions to enforce free speech around the world?
+The incidents above, along with the arguments below, illuminate some of the fundamental tensions related to free speech and foreign policy-related free speech conflicts in the United States.

 Discussion Questions

-1. Should the United States export the First Amendment abroad?
-Put another way, should the United States make respect for Free Speech and press freedom a precondition for foreign policy?
+1. Should the United States try to export the First Amendment abroad?
+In other words, should the United States make respect for free speech and press freedom a core condition for its involvement in diplomatic relations or foreign assistance?

 3. Taking the Minhaj case as an example, do U.S. companies have an obligation to align their conduct with the spirit of the First Amendment when conducting business abroad?

-5. The Department of Homeland Security planned to create a list of journalists and media influencers, allegedly for national security purposes.
+5. The U.S. Department of Homeland Security planned to create a list of journalists and media influencers, allegedly for national security purposes.
 Many journalists expressed serious concern over how the list might be used to intimidate or manipulate the media.
-How do we balance a free press with national security?
+How should the U.S. balance press freedom with national security concerns?
 In what other situations might this trade-off arise?

 Activity